Cristy Fermin: Career

 In 2010, Fermin moved to TV5 as one of the main hosts of the weekly showbiz talk show Paparazzi.
 She was joined by Mo Twister and former The Buzz co-host Ruffa Gutierrez.
 She was a co-host of Juicy! with original hosts Alex Gonzaga and IC Mendoza.

 On November 8, 2010, she returned to radio when her entertainment news program, Cristy FerMinute, was launched on Radyo5 92.3 News FM (now 105.9 True FM).
 The program is also simulcast on AksyonTV, later on One PH and True TV.

 On July 28, 2012, Paparazzi was cancelled, while Juicy! was cancelled later on August 3.
 Fermin began hosting Ang Latest on August 4 of the same year.

 In a 24 Oras, May 2, 2024 interview, Atty.
 Jose Manalo Garcia and Shirley Kuan confirmed Bea Alonzo’s filing of 3 Cybercrime Prevention Act of 2012 complaints, including "false" reports of her alleged tax evasion at the Quezon City Prosecutors Office of Ana Fe Abad against Fermin, Ogie Diaz, online "Ogie Diaz Showbiz Update"-"Showbiz Now Na" co-hosts and an unnamed netizen.

-On May 10, 2024, Sharon Cuneta and Francis Pangilinan filed five counts of cyberlibel case with the Makati Prosecutors Office against Fermin for an alleged defamation centering on the couple's "personal and family affairs.”
+On May 10, 2024, Sharon Cuneta and Kiko Pangilinan filed five counts of cyberlibel case with the Makati Prosecutors Office against Fermin for an alleged defamation centering on the couple's "personal and family affairs.”
 In Cristy FerMinute, Fermin replied thereto - “Territorial po 'yan, 'cyber libel' -- it comes with the territory.”
 In October 2024, Fermin revealed that she has lost the case and had posted a bail for each count.

 On May 31, 2024, Dominic Roque filed defamation and cyberlibel complaint-affidavit with the Pasig Prosecutors's Office against Fermin.
 He anchored the criminal case on alleged "malicious statements and innuendos" on her YouTube channel 'Showbiz Now Na' streaming television.